gonverissimo/data-eng-projects/ETL Airflow Project - Local Weather/README.md

 A .env file is used to handle environment-specific settings.
 In particular: AIRFLOW_UID=50000 At the end of the pipeline execution, the CSV files with the extracted and transformed data are available in the `dags/` folder.

-Technologies used: Apache Airflow, Python, Docker, Pandas.
+Technologies used: Apache Airflow, Python, Docker.